-$$= \beta_0 + \beta_1 \log(\text{HHI}){jct-1} + \beta_2 \log(\text{HHI}){jct-1} \times Union{jt-1} + \beta_3 Union{jt-1} + \beta_4 X{pfjt} + \beta_5 Z{jct-1} + \delta{jt} + \mu{ft} + \varepsilon{pfjt},$$ where $Union{jt-1}$ is the one-year lagged union coverage rate for industry j associated with plant i, and all other variables as defined in regression (1).
-Union coverage rates are from the CPS ORG data as explained in Section 2.A.3.
-The main coefficient of interest in this regression is $\beta_2$ , which measures the degree to which unionization rates affect the sensitivity of wages to employer concentration.
+where $Union{jt-1}$ is the one-year lagged union coverage rate for industry j associated with plant i, and all other variables as defined in Equation 1.
+Union coverage rates are from the CPS ORG data as explained in Section II.A.3.
+The main coefficient of interest in this regression is β_2 , which measures the degree to which unionization rates affect the sensitivity of wages to employer concentration.

-Table VIII presents estimates of regression (4) using plant-level data from 1978 to 2016.
-Column (1) of Panel A shows that, as in Table II, controlling for year, industry and firm fixed effects, and employing plant-level and county-industry-level controls, average workers' wages at manufacturing plants are lower when the local labor market (defined at the county level) is more concentrated in a given three-digit SIC industry.
+Table 9 presents estimates of Equation 5 using plant-level data from 1978 to 2016.27 Column 1 of Panel A shows that, as in Table 2, controlling for year, industry and firm fixed effects, and employing plant-level and county-industry-level controls, average workers' wages at manufacturing plants are lower when the local labor market (defined at the county level) is more concentrated in a given three-digit SIC industry.
 Importantly, the coefficient on the interaction term between local employer concentration and the union coverage rate is positive.
 Consistent with the hypothesis, the negative relation between employer concentration and wages is thus mitigated amongst plants that operate in industries with higher unionization rates.
 Based on the estimates, in industries with unionization rates near zero, the elasticity between wages and local-level HHI is approximately -0.016, while in contrast, at the average unionization rate (19.8%), the elasticity between wages and local level labor market concentration wages declines by between 29% and 44%, depending on the specification.
-For example, the regression estimates in column (1) imply that at a zero unionization rate the elasticity of wages to employer concentration is -0.017 while for industries at the mean unionization rate the elasticity is approximately -0.010.
+For example, the regression estimates in Column 1 imply that at a zero unionization rate the elasticity of wages to employer concentration is -0.017 while for industries at the mean unionization rate the elasticity is approximately -0.010.
 Based on these elasticities, in industries with near zero unionization, moving from one standard deviation below to one standard deviation above the mean level of HHI is associated with a 2.7% reduction in wages, while for firms at the average level of unionization the same HHI movement reduces wages by only 1.6%.